Invasive Species Management

 1000 Islands will continue to make choices that are environmentally responsible, economically viable, and socially equitable for the long-term stability of the Conservancy Zone and the City of Kaukauna.

 Current Wildlife Conservation Projects

-New!
-Bee Hive Installation – maintained by local Kaukauna Citizen
+Bee Hive Installation – Maintained by a local Kaukauna Citizen

 Fox Valley Bald Eagle Nest Monitoring – Through Madison Audubon and 1000 Islands Environmental Center

 Plant native plant species in your yard

 Protect local waterways by preventing storm sewer pollution